-Dear Mr. Batson:
+Dear Mr. Davison:

 On March 12, 2012, the U.S. Nuclear Regulatory Commission (NRC) issued Order EA-12-051, "Order Modifying Licenses with Regard to Reliable Spent Fuel Pool Instrumentation" (Agencywide Documents Access and Management System (ADAMS) Accession No. ML12054A679), to all power reactor licensees and holders of construction permits in active or deferred status.
-This Order requires the licensee to have a reliable indication of the water level in associated spent fuel storage pools capable of supporting identification of the following pool water level conditions by trained personnel: (1) level that is adequate to support operation of the normal fuel pool cooling system, (2) level that is adequate to provide substantial radiation shielding for a person standing on the spent fuel pool operating deck, and (3) level where fuel remains covered and actions to implement make-up water addition should no longer be deferred.
+This order requires the licensee to have a reliable indication of the water level in associated spent fuel storage pools capable of supporting identification of the following pool water level conditions by trained personnel: (1) level that is adequate to support operation of the normal fuel pool cooling system, (2) level that is adequate to provide substantial radiation shielding for a person standing on the spent fuel pool operating deck, and (3) level where fuel remains covered and actions to implement make-up water addition should no longer be deferred.

-By letter dated February 28, 2013 (ADAMS Accession No. ML13086A095), Duke Energy Carolinas, LLC (Duke Energy, the licensee) provided the Overall Integrated Plan (OIP) for the Oconee Nuclear Station, Units 1, 2, and 3, describing how it will achieve compliance with Attachment 2 of Order EA-12-051.
-By letters dated July 19, 2013 (ADAMS Accession No. ML13207A413) and August 26, 2013 (ADAMS Accession No. ML13242A009), the licensee provided supplemental information.
+By letter dated February 26, 2013 (ADAMS Accession No. ML13060A363), Northern States Power Company (the licensee), a Minnesota corporation, doing business as Xcel Energy, provided the Overall Integrated Plan (OIP) for Prairie Island Nuclear Generating Plant, describing how it will achieve compliance with Attachment 2 of Order EA-12-051 by the fall of 2015.
+By e-mail dated July 11, 2013 (ADAMS Accession No. ML13205A355), the NRC staff sent a request for additional information (RAI) to the licensee.
+The licensee provided supplemental information by letters dated August 6, 2013, (ADAMS Accession ML13219A859), and August 26, 2013 (ADAMS Accession No. ML13239A093).

 The NRC staff has reviewed these submittals with the understanding that the licensee will update its OIP as implementation of the Order progresses.
 With this in mind, the staff has included an interim staff evaluation with this letter to provide feedback on the OIP.
 The staff's findings in the interim staff evaluation are considered preliminary and will be revised as the OIP is updated.
 As such, none of the staff's conclusions are to be considered final.
+A final NRC staff evaluation will be issued after the licensee has provided the information requested.

-The enclosed interim staff evaluation provides preliminary NRC staff conclusions in areas where the licensee has provided sufficient information and identifies areas where additional information is needed.
-In order for the staff to review the final licensee's SFP instrumentation OIP and complete the staff evaluation, all the requested information must be provided no later than March 31.
-2015, to ensure that any issues are resolved prior to the date by which the licensee must complete full implementation of Order EA-12-051.
+The interim staff evaluation also includes RAIs, response to which the NRC staff needs to complete its review.
+The licensee should provide the information requested in the 6-month status updates, as the information becomes available.
+However, the staff requests that all information be provided by March 31, 2015, to ensure that any issues are resolved prior to the date by which the licensee must complete full implementation of Order EA-12-051.
 The licensee should adjust its schedule for providing information to ensure that all this information is provided by the requested date.